HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 example can be easily translated into relation extraction in other domains, such as extracting interactions between drugs, or relationships among companies.

-Note that in this section we are going to build an application that extract *plausible* mention-level relations, but *with rather low quality*.

 <a name="dataflow" href="#"> </a>

-On a high level, the application will perform following steps on the data:
+At high level, the application will perform the following steps on the data:

 1. Data preprocessing: prepare parsed sentences.
 2. Feature extraction: